-- a.
-The three sections of the shofar service for Rosh HaShanah morning are found in different parts of the service.
+- 8) Order of Yom Kippur Afternoon Services: The Yom Kippur afternoon services, encompassing Avodah, Yizkor, and Minchah need not be prayed in the order found in Mishkan HaNefesh; indeed many congregations may choose to only employ certain elements in any given year.
+Worship leaders may choose as well to supplement a service with a teaching or panel discussion. - 9) Innovations: Mishkan HaNefesh contains several significant innovations: - a.
+The shofar service for Rosh HaShanah morning is divided into three sections, each one located in different parts of the service.
 This helps the worshiper focus more time and energy on each theme of the shofar service. - b.
 As mentioned above, there are additional Torah reading options. - c.
 The Yom Kippur volume contains a newly conceived Avodah service, based on fifteen steps of ascent and holiness. - d.
-The Yom Kippur volume offers a Minchah service with a special theme of Jewish ethical/spiritual values (midot). - e.
+The Yom Kippur volume offers a minchah service with a special theme of Jewish ethical/spiritual values (midot). - e.
 The Yizkor service reflects a theme of seven lights of mourning and remembrance. - f.
-The N'ilah service reflects a general theme of God's outstretched hand (Atah notein yad). - 10) Responsive Readings: Responsive readings are not indicated with italics as in the style of Reform prayerbooks, but the worship leader is invited to suggest certain readings be read responsively, if so wished.
+The N'ilah service reflects a general theme of God's outstretched hand (Atah notein yad). - 10) Responsive Readings: There are no readings that are explicitly meant to be read responsively, as indicated with italics in the style of older Reform prayerbooks, but the worship leader is invited to suggest certain readings be read responsively, if so wished.
 Some readings have indented paragraphs that may be of help for those wishing to ask the congregation to read responsively.